Posted in Ask An Attorney on August 13, 2019

 What Is an Ignition Interlock Device?

 An ignition interlock device is a Breathalyzer system that attaches to the interior of a vehicle.
 It locks a vehicle’s ignition and only unlocks it if the driver blows alcohol-free breath into the system.
 The handheld Breathalyzer fits into the center console of the vehicle.
 If the courts also require a camera, this will mount onto the front windshield.
-The purpose of an ignition interlock device is to prevent someone from driving while intoxicated.
+The purpose of an ignition interlock device is to prevent someone from driving while intoxicated, which could cause a crash resulting in severe or even fatal personal injuries.
 If the courts order a drunk driver to get an ignition interlock device, he or she must pay the related costs of purchase and installation.

 Currently, an ignition interlock device cannot screen drivers for drugs.
 The Breathalyzer can only detect alcohol.
 Driving under the influence of drugs, however, could result in a subsequent DWI conviction and more severe penalties.
 Many courts prevent the possibility of a DWI driver using someone else’s alcohol-free breath to start the car by also requiring a camera installed on the windshield.
 Ignoring the ignition interlock device requirement or tampering with the device could lead to additional misdemeanor offenses.